-6.1.2 Method of Current Allocation for Measuring the Ac Power Consumption of a Computer Internal Power Supply in the Standby Condition
+6.1.2 Method of Current Allocation for Measuring the Ac or Input Dc Power Consumption of a Computer Internal Power Supply in the Standby Condition

-Measurement of the ac power consumption of computer internal power supplies operated in standby mode shall be conducted by connecting the power supply to an ac voltage source through its ac input and applying the following current loads to its standby voltage rail (+5Vsb): 100 mA, 250 mA, and 1,000 mA. (ref.
+Measurement of the ac or input dc power consumption of computer internal power supplies operated in standby mode shall be conducted by connecting the power supply to an ac or dc voltage source, as appropriate, through its power input and applying the following current loads to its standby voltage rail/rails that represent 20%, 50%, and 100% of its nameplate rated load currents. (ref.
 Intel Power Supply Design Guidelines Rev. 0.5)

-For power supplies designed to power other electronic products, measurement of the ac power consumption in standby mode shall be conducted by connecting the power supply to an ac voltage source through its ac input and applying current loads to the standby voltage rail equal to 20%, 50%, and 100% of its nameplate current rating.
-Testers may choose to test the ac power consumption during standby mode at other load points in addition to the above recommended load points if these loads better characterize the real loads placed on the standby voltage rail when installed in its intended product.
+For power supplies designed to power other electronic products, measurement of the ac or input dc power consumption in standby mode shall be conducted by connecting the power supply to an ac or dc voltage source, as appropriate, through its power input and applying current loads to the standby voltage rail equal to 20%, 50%, and 100% of its nameplate current rating.
+Testers may choose to test the ac or dc input power consumption during standby mode at other load points in addition to the above recommended load points if these loads better characterize the real loads placed on the standby voltage rail when installed in its intended product.